x

 Also, Rey buries Luke’s and Leia’s lightsabers on Tatooine.
 It makes sense to bring the saga full circle, back to where it started.
 But when you think about it, Tatooine was a pretty painful place.
 It’s a planet Luke hated, it’s where Luke’s aunt and uncle were murdered, and it’s where Anakin’s mom was enslaved and murdered.
 Oh well.
 And then Luke’s and Leia’s Force ghosts appear, looking more like a pastel painting.
 With what we now know about Force ghost abilities, why didn’t they give Rey a hug or a high five?

 The Sequel Trilogy had some great moments with some wonderful acting.
 But it was plagued by weak and bad writing.
-With a budget of almost a billion dollars, it seems like they could have hired a group of talented writers to meet together and come up with a strong, unified story at the start.
+With a budget of almost a billion dollars, it seems like they could have hired a group of talented writers to meet together and come up with a strong, unified story from the start.
 But instead, the producers, five writers, and two directors weren’t on the same page, and just winged it.
 And, ironically, they had their own version of the Force.
 They forced things into the story whether they made sense or not.
 Logic be damned, we’re going to show/do whatever we want.